 The tenor Louis-Charles Gagnon has a noble and refined voice which allies a bright sound, an expressive style and an easy agility.

 Louis-Charles holds a PGDip in Music performance from the Royal Northern College of Music in Manchester where he worked with Andrew Heggie.
-He also got a MMus at Laval University in Quebec City under the teaching of Patricia Fournier.
-He’s been greatly supported during this period by the group La Relève musicale.
+He studied previously with Patricia Fournier at Laval University in Quebec City.
+He was greatly supported during this period by the group La Relève musicale de Québec.